 Disabled person's allowance is granted to all taxpayers who are heavily disabled.

-Self-employed professionals in the field of culture and self-employed journalist are entitled to the annual allowance equal to 15% of their income, but the allowance cannot be higher than €25,000 per year.
-Taxpayers can also claim allowance for insurance premium paid for additional voluntary pension insurance in the size up to 5.844% of the gross wage, but the allowance cannot be higher than the amount set by law.
+Self-employed professionals in the field of culture, self-employed journalists and self-employed professional athletes are entitled to the annual allowance equal to 15% of their income, but the allowance cannot be higher than €25,000 per year.
+Taxpayers can also claim allowance for insurance premium paid for additional voluntary pension insurance in the size up to 24% of the social contributions for pension and disability insurance, but the allowance cannot be higher than the amount set by law.